aionnetwork/aionr/README.md

 ## Install the Kernel

-Follow this guide to install the Aion Rust kernel on your system.
+Follow this guide to install the Aion Rust kernel on your PI 4.

 ### System Requirements

-- Ubuntu 16.04 or Ubuntu 18.04
-- 4GB RAM
-- 2 core CPU
-- 50GB Hard Drive Space (Current Mainnet DB about 30GB)
+Raspberry pi 4B

 ### Prerequisites Installation